 Mark Bamforth founded Arranta Bio, to build the best-in-class microbiome CDMO, in May 2019.
 Arranta has process development and early clinical manufacturing in Florida and a late-stage manufacturing facility in Massachusetts.

 Previously, Bamforth founded Brammer Bio, a best-in-class viral vector contract development and manufacturing organization (CDMO) for cell and gene therapies.
 Brammer’s team grew from 110 in 2016 to over 600 in Florida and Massachusetts, at the time of its acquisition by Thermo Fisher Scientific in 2019.

-In 2010, Bamforth founded a biologics CDMO, Gallus BioPharmaceuticals, acquiring a world-class facility and team in St. Louis, MO, and a commercial supply agreement with Janssen.
+In 2010, Bamforth founded a biologics CDMO, Gallus BioPharmaceuticals, and acquired a world-class facility and team in St. Louis, MO, with a commercial supply agreement with Janssen.
 Gallus tripled through organic growth and merging with Laureate Biopharma.
 Gallus was sold to DPx Holdings B.V. in 2014.

-Bamforth previously had 22 years of experience in the UK and USA running a diverse, global manufacturing operation and a pharmaceutical CMO business for Genzyme and served as a corporate officer for 9 years.
+Bamforth previously spent 22 years in the UK and USA running a global manufacturing operation and a pharmaceutical CMO business for Genzyme and served as a corporate officer for 9 years.
 He began his career as a petroleum engineer exploring for North Sea oil with Britoil, then as a chemical engineer in the whisky industry with Whitbread.

-Bamforth serves on the board of Avid Bioservices, a public CDMO company, MassBio Board, Wentworth Institute of Technology board, Entrepreneurial Scotland’s board and is a founding-trustee of the Saltire Programs.
+Bamforth serves on the boards of Avid Bioservices, Continuus Pharma, Pneumagen, Enterobiotix, MassBio, and Entrepreneurial Scotland.
 He has a BS in Chemical Engineering from Strathclyde University and an MBA from Henley Management College.